jonathanw82/bristol-central-gym/README.md

 Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.

-How to run this project locally
-To clone this project from GitHub:
+How to run this project locally to clone this project from GitHub:

 Follow this link to the Project GitHub repository.
 Under the repository name, click "Clone or download".